meithecatte/miniforth/README.md

 ## Free bytes

-At this moment, not counting the `55 AA` signature at the end, **493** bytes are used, leaving 17 bytes for any potential improvements.
+At this moment, not counting the `55 AA` signature at the end, **507** bytes are used, leaving 3 bytes for any potential improvements.

 *Thanks to Ilya Kurdyukov for saving **12** bytes!*

 If a feature is strongly desirable, potential tradeoffs include:

- - 2 bytes: Remove the `cli/sti` around initialization code.
-This creates a 2-instruction
-   wide race condition window during boot, during which an interrupt could crash the system depending on where the BIOS decided to put the stack.
-I did not observe this happening in practice, though.
- - 7 bytes: Remove the `-` word.
  - 12 bytes: Remove the `emit` word.
  - 8 bytes: Don't push the addresses of variables kept by self-modifying code.
 This essentially changes the API with each edit.